day0market/pyalgotrader/docs/cta_strategy.md

 ### Portfolio backtesting example

-Portfolio Backtesting Backtesting is based on a single strategy，The key is that each strategy corresponds with theirBacktestingEngineObjects，Here are the specific process：
+Portfolio Backtesting Backtesting is based on a single strategy, The key is that each strategy corresponds with theirBacktestingEngineObjects, Here are the specific process：

-- Create a back-test functionrun_backtesting()，Such a policy is created for each add theirBacktestingEngineObjects。
+- Create a back-test function run_backtesting(), Such a strategy is created for each add theirBacktestingEngineObjects.
 ```
 from vnpy.app.cta_strategy.backtesting import BacktestingEngine, OptimizationSetting
 from vnpy.app.cta_strategy.strategies.atr_rsi_strategy import AtrRsiStrategy